-There has been a global decline in anguillid eels, which are affected by habitat decline, migration barriers, overfishing, climate change, pollution and parasites.
-Two species of anguillid eels are found in Victoria; the Long-finned Eel (Anguilla reinhardtii) and Short-finned Eel (A. australis).
+Globally, anguillid (or freshwater) eels have declined dramatically over the last 50 years due to factors such as habitat loss and barriers to migration.
+Many species worldwide are now classified as threatened or endangered.
+At ARI, we are filling important knowledge gaps for the two species of anguillid eels found in Victoria; the Long-finned Eel (Anguilla reinhardtii) and Short-finned Eel (A. australis).
 These eels are an important part of Victoria’s biodiversity, support commercial and recreational fisheries and have significant cultural values to Traditional Owners.
 For example, eel traps of the Lake Condah region of western Victoria have been used for thousands of years to capture Short-finned Eels.

-A new project is using an innovative technology to identify these eels’ migration routes and spawning areas and describe the environmental conditions they experience as they migrate.
-Attaching satellite tags to adult migratory stage eels (called ‘silver eels’) will allow them to be tracked over large distances.
-These tags can also record environmental data such as temperature, depth and light.
+In 2018, we started a project using innovative technology to identify these eels’ migration routes and spawning areas and describe the environmental conditions they experience as they migrate.
+Satellite tags were attached to adult migratory stage eels (called ‘silver eels’), allowing us to track them over large distances.
+These tags also recorded environmental data such as temperature, depth and light.